What does exchange of contracts mean?

 In the past, solicitors used to meet in person and physically exchange contracts (known as attended exchange of contracts).
 However, that took up a lot of time with travel, particularly if the solicitors were not working geographically close to each other.

-Now, exchange of contracts usually occurs via a recorded phone call so as provide the convenience of not having to travel, with a record of what was agreed.
+Now, exchange of contracts usually occurs via a recorded phone call so as to provide the convenience of not having to travel, with a record of what was agreed.
 The call follows a strict protocol to ensure both parties agree to the terms.

 The buyer and the seller are not on the call.